ELELAB/MAVISp_allosigma2_workflow/README.md

 specifying the -x and -y options.
 If more residues than what specified need to be plotted, multiple matrices will be written.

-option -f and -c allow to chnge font size and color map, respectively.
+option -f and -c allow to change font size and color map, respectively.
 Option -t can be used to transpose the matrices.

 ### Requirements